-You’ve seen the sockets, you’ve probably bought the relevant cables, but which digital audio connection should you be using?
-Which gives you the best AV performance?
+You’ve seen the sockets, you’ve probably bought the relevant audio cables, but which digital audio connection should you be using?
+What are the pros and cons of each, and which gives you the best AV performance?
 Allow us to give you a brief overview.

 All three are digital, of course.
 Coaxial and optical can only transmit audio data, while HDMI brings the added bonus of supporting both audio and video.
-If you're not quite sure which connection to take advantage of, we've created this page to help guide you.
+If you're not quite sure which connection to take advantage of, we've created this page to help act as a simple guide.

 Coaxial digital connection